-How do I look after my mental health at uni?by Newcastle University
+How do I look after my mental health at university?by Abby Danecki

-Starting university is an exciting time, but it's also a time of change.
-You're turning the page to a new chapter, one of self-reliance and self-discovery.
+Starting university is an exciting time, but it's also a time of change, and that can be unsettling.

 Yes.
-However you're feeling about university, whether positive or negative emotions, those feelings are valid and shared.
-Feeling mixed emotions at such a huge juncture in your life is completely normal.
+However you're feeling about university, whether it's positive or negative, your feelings are valid.
+Experiencing mixed emotions at such a huge juncture in your life is completely normal.

-We hold one-to-one appointments, offering support and guidance in helping you proactively manage and maintain your wellbeing.
+Our advisers offer one-to-one appointments, providing support and guidance to help you proactively manage and maintain your wellbeing.

 Support you can access includes:

-- supporting you in the best next steps in receiving appropriate support
+- supporting you in the best next steps to getting appropriate support

 - working with you to create an action plan

-- referring you directly into an appropriate service
+- referring you directly to an appropriate service

-Liz works in the Humanities, Arts and Social Sciences faculty (HaSS) and each wellbeing adviser has set up a community on CANVAS – our virtual learning tool, which everyone can access.
+Each adviser has set up a community on Canvas, our virtual learning tool, which every student can access.
 Here you can:

 - search and access appropriate support

-- and book a drop in session using the confidential canvas appointment system.
+- book a drop-in session using the confidential Canvas appointment system.

 This community is regularly updated throughout the year and provides information, resources and links.